eceshn/vtysProje/README.md

 To build jar file:
 <code> mvn clean compile package </code>

-Then run jar file in "target" folder to launch :)
+Then run jar file in "target" folder to launch.